Telecom ABC - #

 802.11n

 IEEE 802.11n is a standard that further improves the data throughput.
-The throughput goal is at least 100 Mbit/s.
+The throughput is increased to a maximum net bit rate of 600 Mbit/s.
 This througput is achieved by using more than one channel (channel bonding) and advanced antenna technology (MIMO).
-Approval of the 802.11n standard is expected in 2007.

 IEEE 802.11r adds support for roaming to the standard.
 This makes seamless handovers possible in larger areas with WiFi coverage.